-The Group attaches great importance to protecting intellectual property and customer privacy, and strictly abides by intellectual property-related laws and regulations, including but not limited to the Trademark Law of the People's Republic of China, the Patent Law of the People's Republic of China, the Copyright Law of the People's Republic of China and the Intellectual Property Laws of Hong Kong.
+The Group attaches great importance to protecting intellectual property and customer privacy, and strictly abides by intellectual property-related laws and regulations, including but not limited to the Trademark Law of the People's Republic of China, the Patent Law of the People's Republic of China, the Patent Law of the People's Republic of China, the Intellectual Property Laws of Hong Kong.
 In order to protect intellectual property of customers, the Group will only legitimately employ their patents, trademarks and technologies after obtaining their authorisation.
 We also organise regular trainings related to intellectual property for our employees in a view to raise their awareness of intellectual property protection.

-RESPONSIBLE OPERATING PRACTICES (Continued) Anti-corruption
+RESPONSIBLE OPERATING PRACTICES (Continued)

+Anti-corruption

-Conducting business with integrity is one of the core values underlying the Group's business operations, the Group believes an effective anti-corruption mechanism is the cornerstone for its sustainable growth and strictly complies with anti-corruption related laws and regulations, including but not limited to the Criminal Law of the People's Republic of China and the Prevention of Bribery Ordinance in Hong Kong.
-Adhering to the principle of "enhancing the awareness of integrity and zero tolerance for corruption", the Group has provided anti-corruption training and circulated clear work ethics for employees in various departments which strictly prohibit bribery, extortion, fraud, money laundering and other wrongdoings, including gambling and personal loans with persons having business relationships with the Group, misappropriation of the Group's assets, inappropriate charitable donation or sponsorship, unlawful solicitation of business or preferential treatment, provision or acceptance of unreasonable gifts, entertainments or other improper benefits, etc.
+Conducting business with integrity is one of the core values underlying the Group's business operations.
+The Group firmly believes that an effective anti-corruption mechanism is a fundamental cornerstone for safeguarding the sustainable development of the Group, and the Group strictly complies with anti-corruption related laws and regulations, including but not limited to the Criminal Law of the People's Republic of China and the Prevention of Bribery Ordinance in Hong Kong.
+Adhering to the principle of "enhancing the awareness of integrity and zero tolerance for corruption", the Group has provided anti-corruption training and rigorously promoted clear work ethics for employees in various departments which strictly prohibits bribery, extortion, fraud, money laundering and other wrongdoings, such as gambling, taking personal loans from persons having business relationships with the Group, misappropriation of the Group's assets, inappropriate charitable donation or sponsorship, unlawful solicitation of business and investment or preferential treatment, provision or acceptance of inappropriate gifts, entertainments or other improper benefits, etc.

-The Group also requires its employees to declare any interests in the Group's business partners, suppliers and advisers that may conflict with the Group's business interests.
-Employees are required to comply strictly with applicable anti-corruption laws and there is a term under the Group's standard employment contract that legal non-compliance will constitute a ground of termination of employment.
-At the same time, the Group requests its suppliers and business partners to abide by the relevant local anti-corruption laws and regulations.
-In order to prevent external corruption, the Group issued an anti-corruption open letter to suppliers and business partners, and requested recipients to ensure that they would comply with the Group's anti-corruption regulations throughout the course of cooperation.
-The Group's whistleblowing policy encourages its employees, customers and suppliers to raise concerns about possible misconduct, malpractice or impropriety in any matter relating to the Group.
-The Group is committed to ensuring that whistleblowers disclose relevant information through confidential channels and that their identities are kept confidential.
-We deal with reports and conduct investigations accordingly in a prudent and serious manner to ensure that whistleblowers' concerns are taken seriously and treated fairly.
+The Group requires its employees to declare interests held in the business partners, suppliers and advisers that may conflict with the Group's business interests.
+Meanwhile, employees are required to comply strictly with anti-corruption laws.
+Employment contracts expressly stipulate that anyone who is in violation of the relevant laws will be subject to termination of employment.
+As for suppliers and business partners, the Group also requests them to abide by the local anti-corruption laws and regulations.
+In order to prevent external corruption, the Group has issued an anti-corruption open letter to them, requesting compliance with the Group's anti-corruption regulations during the course of cooperation.
+The Group encourages its employees, customers and suppliers to report possible malpractice or impropriety in respect of matters relating to the Group.
+The Group provides confidential channels to protect whistleblowers' identities, deals with reports and conducts investigations in a serious manner to ensure that reports are taken seriously and treated fairly.